fossasia/pslab-expeyes/Docs/sensors.md

 The KY-003 is a magnetic switch.
 If no magnetic field is present, the signal line of the sensor is HIGH (3.5 V).
 If a magnetic field is presented to the sensor, the signal line goes LOW, at the same time the LED on the sensor lights up.
 The polarity of the magnetic field is of influence to the switching action.
 The front side of the sensor needs the opposite polarity as the back of the sensor to switch on.

+####Gas Sensors

+**Methane Gas Sensor MQ-4** This semiconductor gas sensor detects the presence of methane (CNG) gas at concentrations from 300 ppm to 10,000 ppm, a range suitable for detecting gas leaks.

+**LPG Gas Sensor MQ-6** This sensor detects the presence of LPG, isobutane, and propane at concentrations from 300 to 10,000 ppm.

+**Carbon Monoxide** Gas Sensor MQ-7 This gas sensor detects the presence of Carbon Monoxide at concentrations from 10 to 10,000 ppm.